What Is Gilbert’s Syndrome?

 - Irinotecan (Camptosar), a cancer drug

-- Protease inhibitor drugs used to treat HIV/AIDS and hepatitis C
+- Protease inhibitor drugs used to treat HIV and hepatitis C

 - Monoclonal antibodies used to treat autoimmune diseases